-F. Pre-employment Testing.

-- 1. Drivers shall submit to a drug test if a job offer is made.
-The job offer is contingent upon: - a.
+- F. Pre-employment Testing. - 1.
+Drivers shall submit to a drug test if a job offer is made.
+The job offer is contingent upon: a.
 A negative drug test result; and - b.
 A signed written statement authorizing former employers to release all information on the driver related to drugs and alcohol. - 2.
 Prior to allowing a driver to perform a safety-sensitive function, and no later than fourteen days after performing a safety-sensitive function, information must be obtained, or a good faith effort must have been made to obtain the information about the driver's drug and alcohol history. - a.
 The following information must be obtained about the driver for the two year period preceding the date of the application. - (1) An alcohol test results of 0.04 breath alcohol concentration or greater; - (2) Positive drug test results; and - (3) Refusals to be tested. - b.
 The information must be obtained, or a good faith effort made to obtain, the information is the driver is currently performing and will continue to perform a safety-sensitive function. - c.
 The information must be obtained or a good faith effort made to obtain the information if the driver performed a safety-sensitive function and is no longer employed by the school district. - d.
-The information does not need to be obtained if the driver did not perform a safety-sensitive function and is no longer employed by the school district. - e.
+The information does not need to be obtained if the driver did not perform a safetysensitive function and is no longer employed by the school district. - e.
 The school district may obtain information held by the prior employer for the two-year period preceding the date of application even if the information came from other employers. - f.
-A good faith effort requires the school district to request and hopefully receive the information prior to the driver driving and no later than fourteen days after first driving by taking the following steps: - (1) Obtain the driver's written consent immediately after a conditional employment offer is made. - (2) Send a completed consent for Release of Information signed by the driver to prior employers via certified mail. - (3) Contact the prior employers' drug and alcohol testing program managers about the status of the request if no response is received within a reasonable period. - (4) Take appropriate action (i.e., follow-up with a SAP, terminate employment) if the information received, whether prior to or after the fourteen day period, requires. - (5) Document and maintain the documentation of the steps taken to obtain the information when it is not received or the prior employer refuses to submit the information.
+A good faith effort requires the school district to request and hopefully receive the information prior to the driver driving and no later than fourteen days after first driving by taking the following steps: - (1) Obtain the driver's written consent immediately after a conditional employment offer is made. - (2) Send a completed consent for Release of Information signed by the driver to prior employers via certified mail. - (3) Contact the prior employers' drug and alcohol testing program managers about the status of the request if no response is received within a reasonable period. - (4) Take appropriate action (i.e., follow-up with a SAP, terminate employment) if the information received, whether prior to or after the fourteen day period, requires. - (5) Document and maintain the documentation of the steps taken to obtain the information when it is not received or the prior employer refuses to submit the information. - G. Random Testing. - 1.
+Annually, ten percent of the average number of drivers are selected for random alcohol tests, and fifty percent of the average number of drivers are selected for random drug tests. - 2.
+The drivers' identification numbers are selected by a scientific method giving each driver an equal chance to be selected. - 3.
+Random tests are unannounced and spread throughout the year. - 4.
+Drivers selected for random alcohol testing are notified just before, during or just after performing a safety-sensitive function.
+The school district documents why some, if any, drivers were selected but not notified. - 5.
+Drivers selected for random drug testing are notified at any time.
+The school district must document why some, if any, drivers were selected but not notified.